John Zegrus

 John Allen Kuchar Zegrus (ジョン・アレン・カッチャー・ジーグラス, Jon Aren Kacchā Jīgurasu) is the reported name of a man detained in 1960 in Japan for alleged document fabrication.
-He was dubbed the “Mystery Man” (ミステリー・マン, Misuterī Man) by Japanese news at the time, and became a prototype for some urban legends.
+He was dubbed the "Mystery Man" (ミステリー・マン, Misuterī Man) by Japanese news at the time, and became a prototype for some urban legends.

 Incident

 In October 1959, a man recorded as John Allen Kuchar Zegrus, 36, entered Japan with his Korean wife.
 Three months later, he was arrested by the Tokyo Metropolitan Police, suspected of identity fraud.
-He tried to cash a 200,000-yen cheque and a $140 (around 50,400 yen at the time) traveller's cheque at the Japanese office of Chase Manhattan Bank, and 100,000 yen at the Japanese office of Bank of Korea.
+He tried to cash a cheque and a $140 (around 50,400 yen at the time) traveller's cheque at the Japanese office of Chase Manhattan Bank, and at the Japanese office of Bank of Korea.

-The case was investigated by Atsuyuki Sassa of the Tokyo Metropolitan Police Department Public Security Bureau (TMPD Public Security Bureau), who would later write about Zegrus in his memoirs.
+The case was investigated by Atsuyuki Sassa of the Tokyo Metropolitan Police Department Public Security Bureau (TMPD Public Security Bureau), who later wrote about Zegrus in his memoirs.
 Although his passport contained the stamps of Japanese embassies in different East Asian countries, the passport was determined to be counterfeit.
-Moreover, a visa was issued by the Japanese embassy in Taipei (now reorganized as the Japan–Taiwan Exchange Association).
+A visa was issued by the Japanese embassy in Taipei, now reorganized as the Japan–Taiwan Exchange Association.

-According to the records, Zegrus said he was “born in the US, moved to the UK through Czechoslovakia and Germany, and attended high school there.
+According to the records, Zegrus said he was "born in the US, moved to the UK through Czechoslovakia and Germany, and attended high school there.
 During World War II, he was a pilot of the Royal Air Force, and was once captured by the Germans.
 After the war, he lived in Latin America.
 Later, he became a spy for the Americans in South Korea, served as a pilot in Thailand and Vietnam, and after that, he worked for the United Arab Republic.
-He arrived in Japan for a secret mission, which included recruiting Japanese military volunteers for the United Arab Republic.”
-Eventually, after contacting the mentioned countries, it was ruled that the information was not based on any facts, and the seals in his pseudo-passport were proven to be fabricated.
+He arrived in Japan for a secret mission, which included recruiting Japanese military volunteers for the United Arab Republic."
+After contacting the mentioned countries, it was ruled that the information was not based on any facts, and the seals in his pseudo-passport were proven to be fabricated.

 On 10 August 1960, Tokyo District Court reviewed the case and sentenced Zegrus to one year in prison.
-After the announcement, he tried to commit suicide by cutting his veins with a piece of glass secretly brought by him to the court.
+After the announcement, he attempted suicide by cutting his veins with a piece of glass secretly brought by him to the court.

 After his release, Zegrus was deported from Japan to Hong Kong, from where he was recorded to enter the region.
 His wife was deported to South Korea.